 Embed Page Thumbnails

 Embeds a thumbnail preview for each page in the PDF, increasing the file size.
-Deselect this setting when users of Acrobat 5.0 and later will view and print the PDF; these versions generate thumbnails dynamically each time you click the Pages panel of a PDF.
+Deselect this setting when users of Acrobat 5.0 and later view and print the PDF; these versions generate thumbnails dynamically each time you click the Pages panel of a PDF.

 Create Acrobat Layers